The west London mansion that proved a hit with contestants can be yours short-term for £28,000 per month or long-term for £12,500 per month.

-If you fancy living it up in the luxurious west London home that this year’s X Factor hopefuls have settled into, you’ll need pockets as deep as Simon Cowell’s.
+If you fancy living it up in the luxurious west London home that the X Factor hopefuls settled into in last year’s series, you’ll need pockets as deep as Simon Cowell’s.

 What’s the property like?

-The grand red-brick detached house contains an impressive 10 bedrooms, but with 36 contestants, they’ll still have to share - at least until some of the acts get voted off.
+The grand red-brick detached house contains an impressive 10 bedrooms.
+With 36 contestants at the start of the X Factor competition, they still had to share - at least until the acts started to get voted off.

 There’s also a huge open plan kitchen, six luxurious bathrooms, and plenty of space to socialise thanks to four large reception rooms.